8g6-new/mp3_to_wav/README.md

 ## TODO
-- [ ]  Asynchronous I/O: Explore further optimizations for asynchronous I/O, such as double buffering or direct I/O. Benchmark to assess the benefits.
-- [ ]   More Audio Formats: Investigate adding support for other audio formats (e.g., FLAC, OGG, etc.) as input formats.
-This would likely involve integrating additional decoding libraries or leveraging libsndfile's capabilities further.
+- [ ] **Fix 16-bit PCM distortion:** The 16-bit output sounds off because of scaling issues.
+Need to properly normalize MP3’s floating-point values when converting to avoid clipping and weird artifacts.
+- [ ] **Optimize async I/O:** Look into better async I/O strategies like double buffering or direct I/O to speed things up.
+Need to run some benchmarks to see what actually helps.
+- [ ] **Support more audio formats:** Would be nice to add FLAC, OGG, and maybe others.
+Probably means integrating more decoders or using libsndfile more effectively.

 ## Acknowledgments
 --------------